utkarshg6/helpful/Git.md

 git stash clear
 ```

-**Note: If you have a single stash then you don't need to provide stash-code.**
+**Note: If you have a single stash then you don't need to provide a stash-code.**

 ### Popping a Stash